albanie/collaborative-experts/README.md

 ### Training a new model

 Training a new video-text embedding requires:
-1. The pretrained experts for the dataset used for training, which should be located in `<root>/data/<dataset-name>/symlinked-feats` (this will be done automatically by the [utility-script](), or can be done manually).
+1. The pretrained experts for the dataset used for training, which should be located in `<root>/data/<dataset-name>/symlinked-feats` (this will be done automatically by the [utility script](misc/sync_experts.py), or can be done manually).
 2. A `config.json` file.
 You can define your own, or use one of the provided configs in the [configs](configs) directory.

 Training is then performed with the following command: